brenns10/userspace_cooperative_multitasking/README.md

 You can find the implementation of this API in `scheduler.c` and an example of using it in `main.c`.

+This project involves platform-specific `x86_64` assembly and thus only runs on these platforms.
+It is, however, quite easy to port to other architectures.

 ## Compile and run

 This project uses the Meson build system.
 Install `meson` and `ninja` packages